Texas man granted US citizenship -- 53 years after serving in Vietnam, receiving Purple Heart

 Ruben Sanchez said he and other immigrants were promised U.S. citizenship in exchange for their service but it didn't happen

-A Mexican-American living in Texas, who is a Vietnam War veteran and a Purple Heart recipient, has finally received U.S. citizenship -- more than 50 years after his military duty, according to a report.
+A Mexican American living in Texas, who is a Vietnam War veteran and a Purple Heart recipient, has finally received U.S. citizenship -- more than 50 years after his military duty, according to a report.

 Ruben Sanchez was 20 years old when he joined up to defend America, he told KVEO-TV in Brownsville, Texas.

 "L.B.
 Johnson took over and he started drafting the people, the young guys like myself," he said.
-He then quoted President Johnson's predecessor, John F. Kennedy: "Ask not what your country can do for you, ask what you can do for your country."
+He quoted President Johnson's predecessor, John F. Kennedy: "Ask not what your country can do for you, ask what you can do for your country."

 Sanchez told a reporter he and other immigrants were promised U.S. citizenship in exchange for their service but it never happened.